Skip to main content

 The area of infarction at 72h after surgery will be roughly estimated by calculating the AUC for CK-MB (before operation, and at 6, 12, 24, 48 and 72h after operation, respectively).

-Cardiac function at 7 d after PCI7 days
+Cardiac function at 7 d after PCI

 Cardiac function is assessed by assessing the left ventricular ejection fraction (percentage of stroke output to end-diastolic volume).

-Grade 0: no contrast filling at the occlusion site and distal end; Grade 1: the contrast passes some of the occluded sites, but cannot fill the distal vessels; Grade 2: the contrast can fill the distal end of coronary artery completely, but the filling and clearing of contrast is slower than that of normal coronary artery; Grade 3: the contrast can fill the distal end rapidly and completely, and can be removed quickly.
+Coronary artery reperfusion will be assessed by the TIMI grading system, whose grades include: Grade 0: no contrast filling at the occlusion site and distal end; Grade 1: the contrast passes some of the occluded sites, but cannot fill the distal vessels; Grade 2: the contrast can fill the distal end of coronary artery completely, but the filling and clearing of contrast is slower than that of normal coronary artery; Grade 3: the contrast can fill the distal end rapidly and completely, and can be removed quickly.
+The TIMI flow grades will be determined by two physicians separately.
+In case of disagreement, a lead physician will help make the final call.

 The left anterior descending (LAD) artery will be analyzed in a 30º right anterior oblique view with 30º cranial angulation.
 The left circumflex (LCX) will be analyzed in a 30º right anterior oblique view with 30º caudal angulation.
 The right coronary artery (RCA) will be analyzed in a 45º left anterior oblique view.